hyun31st/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

 > Your answer here
-> <br/> Yes, every Smiley face (Sad or Happy) should be able to blink because blinking is an LED feature not limited a certain face type.
+> <br/> Yes, based on the Smiley class, every Smiley could have the option to blink or not.
+However, the Sad class doesn't inherited from the Blinkable class.
-> <br/> Blinking a face can add emphasis for people.
-It can be interpreted as making the expression even happier or sadder.
+> From the Sad class's point of view, it shouldn't be able to blink unless the Sad class also inherits from the Blinkable class and adds the blink method.

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

 > Your answer here
-> <br/> No, it depends on the situation or occasion.
+> <br/> No, the blink abstract method from the Blinkable class doesn't have any implemented code.
-> <br/> If the Smiley is working on an advertising sign, the interval can remain the same while the program is running.
+> <br/> I assume this allows more flexibility for how the blink method behaves, depending on it's implementation.
-> <br/> However, if the Smiley interacts with other features such as music or reels(short videos on YouTube or TikTok), the blinking interval will vary.
+> <br/> This is a good example of polymorphism, as it provides more options for the (abstract) method to have customized features in its implemented version.

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.